Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Qualcomm has gone from quiet mobile leader to the actor defining local AI on Windows ARM laptops with Snapdragon X Elite and X2.
 The Hexagon NPU reaches 45 TOPS in the current generation and the AI Engine Direct stack integrates well with ONNX Runtime, DirectML, and the new Windows ML.
 In practice, a Snapdragon X2 laptop runs 7–13 billion parameter models with better battery life than an x86 laptop with comparable discrete GPU for continuous workloads.

-Qualcomm’s challenge is software.
-Drivers matured during 2025 but inconsistencies still appear with less popular frameworks, and fragmentation between the native QNN stack and Microsoft APIs requires developer attention.
+Qualcomm’s challenge is software: drivers matured during 2025 but inconsistencies still appear with less popular frameworks.

 Intel NPU 4 in Core Ultra

-Intel made a notable leap with the NPU 4 in Core Ultra 300.
-It went from 11 TOPS in the first generation (2023) to 48 TOPS with major improvements in bandwidth and the OpenVINO compiler.
+Intel made a notable leap with the NPU 4 in Core Ultra 300: from 11 TOPS in the first generation (2023) to 48 TOPS with major improvements in bandwidth and the OpenVINO compiler.
 Intel’s clear bet is that developers shouldn’t have to choose between CPU, integrated GPU, or NPU: the OpenVINO runtime picks the optimal route by model and thermal state.

-In practice, NPU 4 competes well with Apple’s Neural Engine on standard loads, though it trails on energy efficiency during long continuous inference.
-For corporate environments with majority Windows fleets, Intel is again a reasonable option after years of lag.
+NPU 4 competes well with Apple’s Neural Engine on standard loads, though it trails on energy efficiency during long continuous inference.
+For corporate environments with majority Windows fleets, Intel is again a reasonable option.

 AMD XDNA2 in Ryzen AI